+The fisher head collection program resulted in 90 usable fisher samples being submitted from the 2023-2024 trapping season.
 Each sample was processed and the upper right canine tooth extracted.
 Where the upper right canine was broken or otherwise unusable, an alternate canine tooth was extracted.
-Teeth were measured for length and width dimensions and then radio-graphed (X-rayed) at the Bonnyville Veterinary Clinic.
-The amount of tooth pulp cavity observed on the X-ray plates was assessed to determine juvenile/adult age classification; a large pulp cavity equated to a juvenile animal (< 1 year of age) while teeth exhibiting a closed or narrow pulp cavity were classified as adult animals.
-Examination of pulp cavities included comparing samples to conclusively aged samples to ensure an accurate age class assignment.
-Sex was determined from tooth measurements where the tooth met the criteria in Table 1.
+Teeth were measured for length and width dimensions and radio-graphed (X-rayed).
+The amount of tooth pulp cavity observed on the X-ray plates was assessed to determine juvenile/adult age classification; a large pulp cavity equated to a juvenile animal (< 1 year of age) while teeth exhibiting a closed or narrow pulp cavity were classified as adults (> 1 year of age).
+Sex was determined from tooth dimensions according to the measurement criteria in Table 1.